curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

 ## Issues

 * I had lots of things I wanted to do over the weekend and didn't do ~any.
+  * I intend to read *easy way* again (partially due to some discord conversations about it)
+    * need to fix some habits

 ## Carry over